Skip to Content

 Islam said protesters would propose more names for the Cabinet and suggested that it would be difficult for those in power to ignore their wishes.

-Amidst the celebrations, student Juairia Karim said it was a historic day.
+Amid the celebrations, student Juairia Karim said it was a historic day.
 “Today we are getting what we deserve,” she said.
 “Everyone is happy, everyone is cheerful.”

-Violence just before and after Hasina’s resignation left at least 109 people dead, including 14 police officers, and hundreds of others injured, according to media reports which could not be independently confirmed.
+Violence in just the few days surrounding Hasina’s resignation killed at least 109 people — including 14 police officers, and left hundreds of others injured, according to media reports which could not be independently confirmed.
+In the southwestern district of Satkhira, 596 prisoners and detainees escaped from a jail after an attack on the facility Monday evening, the United News of Bangladesh agency reported.

 There are growing fears among the country’s Hindu minority, which has been targeted in the past during political unrest and which has long been seen as pro-Hasina, that they could again face attacks.
 Local reports of violence against Hindu leaders and other minorities could not be confirmed.